The motivic anabelian geometry of local heights on abelian varieties: The main theorem (archimedean version)

-That the non-abelian Kummer map is complex analytic follows from the corresponding assertion for the higher Albanese map \cite[Section 5]{hain-zucker}, and that the realified non-abelian Kummer map is $C^\infty$ follows from corollary \ref{cor:realification_of_H^1}. \end{proof} \end{proposition}
+That the non-abelian Kummer map is complex analytic follows from the corresponding assertion for the higher Albanese map \cite[Section 5]{hain-zucker}, and that the $\R$-unipotent non-abelian Kummer map is $C^\infty$ follows from corollary \ref{cor:realification_of_H^1}. \end{proof} \end{proposition}